Photo of FLEXHab

 The entire habitat, from the first idea to the final bolt, has been designed and built in our studio and workshop in Copenhagen.

-Large parts of the interior is 3D-printed by Wohn in Denmark using a special polymer-composite made of PP and 40% Wood fibers supplied by Woodcomposite Sweden AB.
+Large parts of the interior is 3D-printed by WOHN in Denmark using a special polymer-composite made of PP and 40% Wood fibers supplied by Woodcomposite Sweden AB.
 The 3D-printed interior includes the entire ceiling allowing hidden circadian lighting feature, the cabinet fronts and more.

 3d-printed facade